Amha-Endrayes/u-lora-async/README.md

 # u-lora-async

-This is work is based on the raspi-lora port by m. and adds asyncio support for the library.
+This is work is based on the raspi-lora port by [martynwheeler](https://github.com/martynwheeler/u-lora) and adds asyncio support for the library.
 It has been tested on ESP32 with MicroPython v1.23

 ## Wiring